-Candidates wishing to cancel/transfer within four weeks of the assessment date will forfeit their assessment fee unless on medical grounds.
+Candidates wishing to cancel or transfer within four weeks of the assessment date will forfeit their assessment fee unless on medical grounds.

 Assessments carried out in the UK and Ireland will be conducted in the English language, except where formal translation arrangements are in place.
-Candidates unable to communicate effectively in English (where no such translation arrangements are in place) may be withdrawn from their assessment.
+Candidates unable to communicate effectively in English (where no such translation arrangements are in place) may be withdrawn from their assessment for safety reasons.

 Any language difficulty or special requirement should be declared at the time of booking.

 Assessors are unable to accept any medical certificates produced by candidates on the day.
-If a candidate wishes an injury or disability to be taken into account by the assessors, they should complete and return the Reasonable Adjustments form with supporting medical evidence.
+If a candidate wishes an injury or disability to be taken into account by the assessors, please read our guidelines for applying for a reasonable adjustment.

-The Equine Excellence Department must receive these documents at least four weeks before the intended assessment date.
-If a candidate is unable to submit a medical certificate in time, they should contact the Equine Excellence Department immediately.
+The BHS Education Department must receive an application for a reasonable adjustment at least four weeks before the intended assessment date.
+If a candidate is unable to submit a medical certificate in time, they should contact the Education Department immediately.